ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 Either a Microsoft account (MSA) or an Azure Active Directory (AAD) identity.
 This will be used to create free cluster.

-## Challenge 1, Task 3: Ingest data from Azure Storage Account

-Data ingestion to ADX is the process used to load data records from one or more sources into a table in your ADX cluster.
-Once ingested, the data becomes available for query.

-ADX supports several ingestion methods, including ingestion tools, connectors and plugins, Azure managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.

 ## How to start with ADX
 Generally, when starting with Azure Data Explorer, you will follow the following steps (ADX Workshop Labs will cover all these steps):